ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 on $Y$.

-In this post, $X = Z^m$ is the space of datasets of $m$ rows for some integer $m$, where each item resides in $Z$.
+In this post, $X = Z^m$ is the space of datasets of $m$ rows for some integer $m$, where each item resides in some space $Z$.
 In this case the distance
 $d(x, x') := \#\{i: x_i \neq x'_i\}$ is the number of rows that differ between $x$ and $x'$.